ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 the [`margaret/indexes`](https://godocs.io/go.cryptoscope.co/margaret/indexes) package, which more or less functions as a key-value store.
-One of the differences between `margaret/indexes` and `margaret/multilog`: the former stores arbitrary data (think: strings of your choosing), while the latter only stores ssb messages.
+One of the differences between `margaret/indexes` and `margaret/multilog`: the former stores arbitrary data (think: strings of your choosing), while the latter only stores (references to) ssb messages.

 #### A `multilog` explanation